 \section{Conclusions}

-In this paper we considered a \ac{mimo} cellular network in which a \ac{gnb} serving multiple \acp{ue} encounters deep blockage, and is thus assisted by an \ac{irs} acting as a relay.
-Specifically, we considered practical constraints on the \ac{irs} reconfiguration period.
+We considered a \ac{mimo} cellular network, in which a \ac{gnb} serving multiple \acp{ue} is assisted by an \ac{irs} acting as a relay.
+Notably, we considered practical constraints on the \ac{irs} reconfiguration period.
 We studied a \ac{tdma} scheduling for downlink transmissions, and formulated an optimization problem to maximize the average sum capacity, subject to a fixed number of \ac{irs} reconfigurations per time frame.

-At first, we discussed an iterative algorithm to obtain the optimal \ac{irs} configuration of each \ac{ue}.
-The performance degradation caused by the constraint in the number of possible reconfigurations was mitigated by proposing clustering-based scheduling policies, which group \acp{ue} with similar (ideal) \ac{irs} configurations based on either a distance metric or the achievable rate.
-This reduces the number of reconfigurations since all the \acp{ue} belonging to the same group/cluster are served with the same \ac{irs} parameters.

-The performance of the different clustering algorithms was evaluated via simulations in terms of computational complexity, sum capacity, and fairness in different channel conditions for the \ac{irs}-\acp{ue} links, and as a function of the \ac{irs} size and quantization of phase shifts.
-The results showed that capacity-based clustering outperforms distance-based clustering, and can achieve up to $85$\% of the sum capacity obtained in an ideal deployment (with no reconfiguration constraints).
-Furthermore, we can reduce by $50$\% the number of \ac{irs} reconfigurations, thus reducing the reconfiguration overhead and promoting communication efficiency.
-Furthermore, we observed that \ac{icwc}, which was designed to promote fairness during scheduling, could also provide good performance in terms of capacity, especially to the \acp{ue} in poor channel conditions.
+We first discussed an iterative algorithm to obtain the optimal \ac{irs} configuration of each \ac{ue}.
+Then, we proposed clustering-based scheduling algorithms, which group \acp{ue} with similar (ideal) \ac{irs} configurations based on either a distance metric or the achievable capacity, to mitigate the performance degradation due to the constraint in the number of possible reconfigurations.
+Different clustering algorithms were numerically evaluated in terms of computational complexity, sum capacity, and fairness under different channel conditions, as a function of the size of the \ac{irs} size and the number of users, and with or without quantization of phase shifts.
+The results showed that capacity-based clustering outperforms distance-based clustering, and can achieve up to $85$\% of the sum capacity obtained in an ideal deployment (with no reconfiguration constraints), reducing by $50$\% the number of \ac{irs} reconfigurations.